Nonpartisan primary: Federal elections

-The 2012 general election was the first non-special election in California to use the nonpartisan blanket primary system established by Proposition 14.
+The 2012 general election was the first non-special election in California to use the jungle primary system established by Proposition 14.
 As a result, eight congressional districts featured general elections with two candidates of the same party: the 15th, 30th, 35th, 40th, 43rd, and 44th with two Democrats, and the 8th and 31st with two Republicans.

 In the 2014 general election, eight congressional districts featured general elections with two candidates of the same party: the 17th, 19th, 34th, 35th, 40th, and 44th with two Democrats, and the 4th and 25th with two Republicans.

 In the 2016 general election, the U.S. Senate race featured two Democrats running against each other and seven congressional districts with two Democrats running against each other: the 17th, 29th, 32nd, 34th, 37th, 44th, and 46th.
 There were no races with two Republicans running against each other.

 California 15th Congressional District, 2012

 The 15th district is based in the East Bay and includes Hayward and Livermore.
 Democrat Pete Stark, who represented the 13th district from 1993 to 2013 and its predecessors since 1973, lost reelection to fellow Democrat Eric Swalwell in the general election after Stark won the primary.